Sanjaychaurasia04/Hackthon/README.md

-# Adobe India Hackathon: Connecting the Dots
+#  Hackathon: Connecting the Dots

 Complete solution for Round 1A and Round 1B.